 staging yard.
 Certain items are to be in designated locations in the staging

 yard and fasteners may be in contact with each other, however every

 temporary pier, member, tool, and fastener must be in contact with the

-maintained in 2013.
+ground.
 In the provided

 image, some of the nuts and bolts are not in contact with the ground and